ersheff/IMS322-Docs/docs/style-guide.md

 ### Relative Units

-Try to prioritize relative units in CSS whenever possible to improve responsiveness and consistency in sizing and spacing.
+Prioritize using relative units in CSS whenever possible to improve responsiveness and consistency in sizing and spacing.
 Common examples of relative units include:

 - `%` - Percentage relative to the parent element.
 - `ch` - The width of a character in the element's font size.
-- `rem` - Relative to the height of the default browser font size.
+- `rem` - Relative to the root element's font size (the browser default).

-When you do use absolute units, like `px`, try to do so in a consistent and logical manner e.g. in multiples of 2 or 10.
-Adopting CSS variables can help with this since you can create your own definitions for size denominations in one place.
+When using absolute units, such as `px`, aim for consistent and logical increments e.g., multiples of 2 or 10.
+Adopting CSS variables can help with this by allowing you to define and adjust size denominations in one place.

-You can read more about all the valid absolute and relative units in this [MDN Web Docs reference](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#numbers_lengths_and_percentages).
+You can read more about valid absolute and relative units in this [MDN Web Docs reference](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#numbers_lengths_and_percentages).

 ### CSS Style Selectors

-Use element and class selectors and CSS nesting instead of id selectors in CSS.
-This can also help reinforce the [separation of concerns](#separation-of-concerns) by reserving id attributes for assigning HTML elements to variables in JavaScript.
+Use element and class selectors, as well as CSS nesting, instead of id selectors in CSS.
+This approach helps reinforce the [separation of concerns](#separation-of-concerns) by reserving id attributes for assigning HTML elements to variables in JavaScript.

 ```css
 /* element selector */